Analytic Mutual Information in Bayesian Neural Networks: Application in Active Learning

 \section{Application in Active Learning}

 This section demonstrates the application of the derived analytic formula of the mutual information by comparing it with the numerically calculated quantity through active learning.
 In many application problems, labeling data by humans becomes very expensive as the dataset size grows.
-So in practice, it is essential to efficiently build a model by minimizing the efforts of human labeling from the unlabeled training data pool.
-To achieve this goal, we can apply the active learning approach \cite{balcan2010true, bangertactive, hao2021highly}.
+So in practice, it is critical to efficiently build a model by minimizing the efforts of human labeling from the unlabeled training data pool.
+To achieve this goal, we can apply the active learning approach \cite{balcan2010true, bangert2022medical, bangertactive, hao2021highly}.
 In active learning, we iteratively increment the training data from the unlabeled training pool and re-train the model.
 At each iteration, we typically use an uncertainty measure to select the most informative data points given the pre-defined incremental size, denoting it by $K$ in selecting the following training dataset up to the total active learning budget $K^{tot}$ which is the total number of labeled data points.
 Algorithm \ref{algo:activelearning} describes the general procedures of active learning.
-For the details of active learning, we recommend referring to articles \cite{cohn1996active, gal2017deep, KAJvAYGBatchBALD, woo2021baba, aggarwal2014active}.
+For the details of active learning, we recommend referring to articles \cite{cohn1996active, settles2009active, aggarwal2014active, gal2017deep, KAJvAYGBatchBALD, woo2021baba}.
 We list up mutual-information-related uncertainty measures for active learning under the Bayesian deep learning framework for our demonstration. \begin{itemize} \item[1.] \textbf{Random}: $\text{Rand}[\mathbf{x}]:=U(\omega')$ where $U(\cdot)$ is a uniform distribution which is independent to $\omega$.
 Random acquisition function assigns a random uniform value on $[0,1]$ to each data point.
 Random acquisition function is used for building a baseline accuracy. \item[2.] \textbf{BALD} (Bayesian active learning by disagreement) \cite{lindley1956measure, houlsby2011bayesian, gal2017deep}: $\text{BALD}[\mathbf{x}]:=\mathfrak{I}\left(\omega, Y\left( \mathbf{x}, \omega \right) \right)$.
-BALD is a mutual information to capture the epistemic uncertainty. \item[3.] \textbf{BABA} \cite{woo2021baba}: $\text{BABA}[\mathbf{x}]:= $ where $\text{MJEnt}[\mathbf{x}]=\sum_i \left( \mathbb{E}P_i \right) \left[ h(P_i^+) - \log \left( \mathbb{E}P_i \right) \right]$ and $P_i^+$ is the conjugate Beta posterior entropy of $P_i$ which follows $P_i^+ \sim \text{Beta}\left(\alpha'_i+1, \sum_{j\neq i} \alpha_j \right)$ in $\Phi\left( \mathbf{x},\omega \right)$.
-In many scenarios with Bayesian neural networks, BABA has shown the state-of-the-art performance \cite{woo2021baba}. \end{itemize}
+BALD is a mutual information to capture the epistemic uncertainty. \item[3.] \textbf{BalEntAcq} \cite{woo2021baba}: $\text{BEA}[\mathbf{x}]:=